rtoal/ple/docs/reinforcement/js.md

 1. Does `await` actually wait (block) for anything?
 It not, what exactly does it do?

+1. How does one “wait” for a whole bunch of async functions to all ”finish”?

 1. What is the difference between an accessor property and a data property?

 1. How do you make a property read-only?